wesleycamargo/azure-docs.pt-br/articles/iot-edge/how-to-deploy-modules-vscode.md

 6. Selecione sua assinatura do Azure.

-7. Selecione o Hub IoT.
+7. Selecione seu Hub IoT.

 ## <a name="deploy-to-your-device"></a>Implantar no seu dispositivo